lukavuko/mortgage-filter-package/README.md

 ### To Do
 - [X] Add a demo
+- [ ] Use Sphinx for documentation building
 - [ ] Add an ML component for predicting true property valuation to compare with current market value
 - [ ] Add relevant visualization wrappers (ie. property overlay on maps)
 - [ ] Add an API for pulling listed property information from the web